nmanske/letter/README.md

-# Letter
+# Memory Box

 Show that special someone that you are thinking about them with an interactive, handheld, battery-powered device.

-Images pulled from a micro SD card.
+The first menu option is the "Vault" where images and their associated dates and times are displayed.
+The second menu option is the "Bucket List" which contains places or things that you would like to add to the memory box.

+Right now updating the memory box will be a manual process.
+But if time allows I want the images to be automatically pulled from the card and arranged by date.

 ### Materials